Storm damage reported across north Mississippi

 The sheriff of Montgomery County sent pictures of toppled trees in the Huntsville community.

-Monroe County Sheriff Kevin Crook confirmed damage to power lines and power poles, as well as trees in Darracott.
+Monroe County Sheriff Kevin Crook reported damage to power poles and downed trees across roadways in the Darracott community.

-The Starkville bureau of the Mississippi Highway Patrol reported power lines along Highway 50 in Clay County, east of West Point near Barton Ferry Road.
-See video below.

 Cody Anderson captured this footage of a possible tornado in Lauderdale County.